 Level 1 nurseries care for healthy, full-term babies.
 They stabilize babies born near term to get them ready to transfer to facilities that provide advanced care.

-Level 2 nursery care for babies born at greater than 32 weeks gestation or who are recovering from more serious conditions.
+Level II nursery care for babies born at greater than 32 weeks gestation or who are recovering from more serious conditions.

-Level 3 NICUs care for babies born at less than 32 weeks gestation as well as babies born with critical illness, at all gestational ages.
-These facilities offer prompt and readily available access to a full range of pediatric medical subspecialities.
+Level III NICUs care for babies born at less than 32 weeks gestation as well as babies born with critical illness, at all gestational ages.
+These facilities offer prompt and readily available access to a full range of pediatric medical subspecialties.
 They also offer a full range of respiratory support and perform advanced imaging.